 “The system is broken, and needs to be fixed.
 This problem has persisted for years.
 There has been a 71 percent decline in wagers placed on live horse racing in the state [of Pennsylvania] since 2001.
 This means there has been less revenue for the oversight of the industry.”

 Over in Illinois, the state also saw the problem and decided the online gaming could help.
 In November 2018, the Illinois Racing Board approved rules to allow HHR machines in the state.
-Like Oregon, Illinois lacks legal online casinos at this time, though it’s getting very close to legalizing them.
+As with Oregon, legal online casinos in Illinois haven’t yet arrived, though it’s getting very close to legalizing them.

 ELS sees itself as part of the solution to horse racing’s problems.
 It now has an option to buy Arizona Downs, a racetrack that has not hosted a race in a decade.
 The company has proposed a package to the legislature which includes $300 million in investment.